moondance-labs/tanssi-docs/node-operators/appchain-node/rpc-systemd.md

 sudo touch /etc/systemd/system/appchain.service
 ```

-Now you can open the file using your favorite text editor (vim, emacs, nano, etc) and add the configuration for the service.
+Now, you can open the file using your favorite text editor (vim, emacs, nano, etc.) and add the configuration for the service.

 Note that the `ExecStart` command  has some parameters that need to be changed to match your specific Appchain:

 - `Specification file` - replace `YOUR_APPCHAIN_SPECS_FILE_LOCATION` with your Appchain's absolute path.
-If the file was copied in the same directory as the binary file and the relay chain specs, then your path will look like `/var/lib/appchain-data/YOUR_FILENAME.json`, e.g. `/var/lib/appchain-data/spec-raw.json`
+If you copied the file in the same directory as the binary file and the relay chain specs, then your path will look like `/var/lib/appchain-data/YOUR_FILENAME.json`, e.g., `/var/lib/appchain-data/spec-raw.json`
 --8<-- 'text/node-operators/appchain-node/bootnode-item.md'

 === "EVM-Compatible Appchain"